 Wine and Italy are pretty much interchangeable – whether we’re talking about Chianti (Tuscany), Barolo (Piedmont) or Pinot Grigio (Veneto).
 Yearly, Italy corks 4.795 million tons of wine – representing the largest producer of vino in the entire globe.
 Less well known are the wines of Italy’s other regions.
 Areas like Puglia and Sicily – both in sunny Southern Italy – account for almost 30% of the wine production in all of Italy.
 Sicily alone hosts more grape-growing vineyards than any other region in Italy!

 Why are wine-lovers noticing Sicily’s vines now?
-In the last two decades, Sicily has seen a Renaissance of higher-quality reds and whites.
+In the last two decades, Sicily has seen a Renaissance of higher-quality Sicilian red and white wines.
 Simply put, Sicily is no longer synonymous with mediocre Marsala or tasteless table wines.
 Whereas Sicilian winemakers once banked on bulk at the expense of quality, today’s vintners in Sicily are driven by growing demand for small-batch vintages and organically-grown grapes.

 A new generation of Sicilian producers, trained in more established wine regions like Tuscany, are grasping the home-grown potential of Sicily’s mild climate and mineral-rich terroir – crafting award-winning (and oh-so-smooth) wines, all while spotlighting heirloom grapes you’ll only find growing here on Sicily.
 The island also boasts an abundance of native grapes—adapted to Sicily’s dry-yet-elevated landscape.
 Major varieties include: Catarrato (white), Inzolia (white), Zibbibo (white), Nero d’Avola (red), Frappato (red) and Nerello Cappuccio (red).